adamheaps/documentation-user/legal/terms/enterprise.rst

 The Customer agrees to:

-- pay Odoo SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified in the corresponding invoice ;
+- pay Odoo SA any applicable charges for the Services of the present Agreement, whereby the Services have been provided by the Customer, in accordance with the payment conditions specified in the corresponding invoice ;
 - immediately notify Odoo SA when the actual number of Users exceeds the number of Users specified at the signature of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;